 Funded by / Ownership

 The American Family Association is a nonprofit Public charity 501(c)(3).
-In fiscal year 2018 the AFA received approximately 18 million dollars in donations.
+In 2018, the AFA received approximately 18 million dollars in donations.
 While AFA does publish their 990 forms, they do not disclose donors on the website.
-The AFA lacks transparency in their funding.
+The AFA lacks transparency in its funding.

 Analysis / Bias